Pacific War: New Guinea and the Solomons

-Japanese land forces continued to advance in the Solomon Islands and New Guinea.
+Japanese land forces continued to advance in the Solomon Islands and the Australian-administered Territory of New Guinea.
 From July 1942, several Australian reserve battalions fought a stubborn rearguard action on New Guinea, delaying the Japanese advance along the Kokoda Track towards Port Moresby.
 These militia units were relieved in late August by troops from the Second Australian Imperial Force.
 In early September 1942 Japanese marines attacked a strategic Royal Australian Air Force base at Milne Bay, near the eastern tip of New Guinea.
 They were repulsed by Allied forces, the first defeat of the war for Japanese forces on land.

 On New Guinea, the Japanese on the Kokoda Track came within sight of Port Moresby but were ordered to withdraw to the northeastern coast as fighting intensified between Japanese and Allied forces over Guadalcanal.
 Australian and American forces attacked the IJA's fortified positions in the north, and after more than two months of fighting in the Buna–Gona area, finally captured the key Japanese beachhead on New Guinea in early 1943.

 Guadalcanal

 US Marines rest in the field during the Guadalcanal campaign in November 1942.

 Allied forces became aware via coastwatchers of a Japanese airfield under construction at Guadalcanal in the Solomon Islands.
 On 7 August 1942, 16,000 US Marines landed on Guadalcanal and the island of Tulagi in the Solomons.
-Vice Admiral Gunichi Mikawa, commander of the newly formed IJN Eighth Fleet at Rabaul, quickly sortied with the ships under his command to engage the Allied force off the northern coast of Guadalcanal.
-On the night of 8–9 August, Mikawa's ships surprised Allied naval forces in the Battle of Savo Island, sinking four Allied heavy cruisers and withdrawing with no losses of their own.
+Vice Admiral Gunichi Mikawa, commander of the newly formed IJN Eighth Fleet at Rabaul, sortied with the ships under his command to engage the Allied force off the northern coast of Guadalcanal.
+On the night of 8–9 August, Mikawa's ships surprised Allied naval forces in the Battle of Savo Island, sinking four Allied heavy cruisers and withdrawing with no losses.
 The battle was one of the worst Allied naval defeats of the war.
 The Japanese victory was mitigated only by Mikawa's failure to attack the Allied transport ships, which had been left vulnerable by the defeat at Savo Island.
-Had Mikawa done so, the American troops on Guadalcanal would have been left dangerously isolated and undersupplied, and the first American counterattack in the Pacific may have been halted.
+Had Mikawa done so, the American troops on Guadalcanal would have been left isolated and undersupplied, and the first American counterattack in the Pacific may have been halted.
 Separately, and importantly, the Japanese originally perceived the American landings in the Solomons as nothing more than a reconnaissance operation.